WebBluetoothCG/manual-tests/run_tests/README.md

 # Automated Testing Script

 This folder contains a script that will run through the tests in this repo using an automated UI integration testing approach.
-Because this uses a real browser with real hardware, it must be run on a machine with bluetooth functionality and a bluetooth device within range.
+Because this uses a real browser with real hardware, it must be run on a machine with Bluetooth functionality and a bluetooth device within range.

 At this time, only the Chrome implementation of this script is complete.
 See the ["Chrome Implementation" section](chrome-implementation-overview) below for notes on how it uses [Puppeteer](https://pptr.dev/) to accomplish this.
 There are placeholders for future Firefox and IE implementations.